space-wizards/website-content/content/post/17_08_17-progress-report-4-robust-content-framework.md

 <center><video src="/video/17_08_17-disco-ball-prototype.webm" controls height=300></center>

-What you are seeing here (other than my mouse cursor, apologies) is the first practical example of the content repo in use.
+What you are seeing here (other than my mouse cursor, apologies) is the first example of the content repo in use.
 It's a crude "disco ball", the color just changing with a hue shift over time.
 The code was terrible because I was in a hurry and there were various limitations in the engine that I've since fixed (couldn't even load sprites from content, joy!), but here's a more cleaned up version of the code.
 Note that the engine isn't there *yet*, there's still a bunch of refactors ahead, but this is generally what we want to have:

 YAML entity prototype: